About Heritage Education Funds

 *This amount is indexed each year based on the rate of inflation.

-How do I apply for a Canadian Education Savings Grant (CESG)? +
+How do I apply for a Canada Education Savings Grant (CESG*)? +

 To apply for a CESG follow these simple steps: